Anna Zinkeisen: Biography

 During World War II, Anna Zinkeisen worked as a Medical Artist and nursing auxiliary in the Order of St John at St. Mary's Hospital, Paddington.
 After completing a day's shift working on a ward as a casualty nurse, Zinkeisen would use a disused operating theatre as her studio to work on her paintings.
 During the conflict she painted scenes in the hospital and depictions of air-raid victims.
 She also made pathological drawings of war injuries for the Royal College of Surgeons.
 Her self-portrait and her painting of the plastic surgeon Sir Archibald McIndoe are both exhibited at the National Portrait Gallery (London).
 Among her other, later, portrait subjects were HRH Prince Philip, Sir Alexander Fleming and Lord Beaverbrook.
 Towards the end of the war London Underground commissioned Zinkeisen to produce a poster anticipating the end of the conflict.
 Her design showed a woman leading a family away from the war to sunlit fields over a quote from Winston Churchill.

 In 1944, Anna and Doris Zinkeisen were commissioned by United Steel Companies (USC) to produce twelve paintings which were reproduced in the trade and technical press in Britain, Canada, Australia and South Africa.
 The images were subsequently collated in a book, This Present Age, published in 1946.
 Her work was also part of the painting event in the art competition at the 1948 Summer Olympics.

 Anna Zinkeisen painted a mural, showing birds of the Bible (c.
 1967), in memory of her husband Col. Guy Heseltine in St Botolph's church, Burgh, Suffolk.
+This mural had originally been intended as a memorial for the late King George VI (1895–1952) for the Royal Chapel at Windsor Great Park commissioned in 1962, but cancelled in 1964.